 “We deserve it,” said Martineli of his Spanish-language podcast designed for Latin America.
 “People appreciate content in their native language, because business is diverse and countries are different, with different needs.”
 He added that providing global knowledge, studies and information in Spanish will “make all the difference and help the region’s IT leaders understand how to take full advantage of multicloud.”

 These topics and more are discussed in the latest episode of the Cloud Talk podcast.
-In 30 minutes, Martineli and Rackspace Technology CTO Jeff DeVerter explore:
+In 30 minutes, Martineli and Rackspace Technology Chief Technology Evangelist Jeff DeVerter explore:

 - Digital transformation in Latin America — and unique challenges faced in the region